nrupatunga/nrupatunga.github.io/_includes/cv.md

 <!--optimized models to run on mobile devices. -->

 <br>
-Previously, I have worked on building machine learning models for classification, recognition and segmentation problems.
-I was also involved in design and development of image processing & computer vision algorithms with hands on C-level and multi-threaded optimisation of image processing modules.
+Previously I was also involved in design and development of image processing & computer vision algorithms with hands on C-level and multi-threaded optimisation of image processing modules.

 <br>
 <br>